US-MFG-Demo/k8s-dapr-hack/Assignment02/step-by-step.md

 Use Azure Container Registry Tasks to have the Azure Container Registry build & store your container image.

-1. Navigate to the src/VehicleRegistrationService directory.
+1. Navigate to the src/VehicleRegistrationService directory & use a Azure Container Registry task to build your image from source.

 ```
-az acr build --registry crdaprusscdemo --image vehicleregistrationservice:latest .
+az acr build --registry crdaprusscdemo --image vehicleregistrationservice:assignment02 .
 ```

 2. Deploy the VehicleRegistrationService image to the Azure Kubernetes Service.
-You will need to get the DNS name and Azure Container Registry login server/repository:tag name to match your deployed Azure resources.
-Use these to replace the "Ingress.spec.rules.host" and the "Deployment.spec.template.spec.containers.image" in the ./deploy/deploy.yaml file before running the "apply" command.
+You will need to get the DNS name (found in the new resource group that AKS auto-generated, look for a resource group that starts with "MC_") and Azure Container Registry login server/repository:tag name to match your deployed Azure resources.
+Use these to replace the "Ingress.spec.rules.host" and the
+"Deployment.spec.template.spec.containers.image" in the ./deploy/deploy.yaml file before running the "apply" command.

 ```
 kubectl apply -f ./deploy/deploy.yaml